-Position of the Purchaser Parties and the Castle Filing Persons as to the Fairness of the Merger to the Disinterested Stockholders
+Position of the Purchaser Parties and the Castle Filing Persons as to the Fairness of the Merger to Dole's Unaffiliated Stockholders

 Under the SEC rules governing "going private" transactions, each of the Purchaser Parties and the Castle Filing Persons is an affiliate of Dole and, therefore, is required to express its beliefs as to the fairness of the merger to Dole's "unaffiliated security holders," as defined under Rule 13e-3 of the Exchange Act.
+For purposes of disclosure under this section of the proxy statement, the term "Purchaser Parties" includes the Murdock Trust.
 Each of the Purchaser Parties and the Castle Filing Persons are making the statements included in this section solely for the purpose of complying with the requirements of Rule 13e-3 and related rules under the Exchange Act.
 The views of the Purchaser Parties and of the Castle Filing Persons should not be construed as a recommendation to any Dole stockholder as to how that stockholder should vote on the Merger Proposal.
-As used in this proxy statement, the term Disinterested Stockholders includes all "unaffiliated security holders" of Dole.

-The Purchaser Parties and the Castle Filing Persons attempted to negotiate with the Special Committee the terms of a transaction that would be most favorable to the Purchaser Parties, and not necessarily to the Disinterested Stockholders, and, accordingly, did not negotiate the merger agreement with a goal of obtaining terms that were fair to the Disinterested Stockholders.
-The Special Committee consists of four independent and disinterested directors who are not affiliated with the Purchaser Parties or the Castle Filing Persons, are not officers or employees of Dole or any of its affiliates and have no financial interest in the merger different from, or in addition to the interests of the Disinterested Stockholders (other than the interests described under "Special Factors - Interests of Certain Persons in the Merger; Potential Conflicts of Interest").
+The Purchaser Parties and the Castle Filing Persons attempted to negotiate with the Special Committee the terms of a transaction that would be most favorable to the Purchaser Parties, and not necessarily to Dole's unaffiliated stockholders, and, accordingly, did not negotiate the merger agreement with a goal of obtaining terms that were fair to Dole's unaffiliated stockholders.
+The Special Committee consists of four independent and disinterested directors who are not affiliated with the Purchaser Parties or the Castle Filing Persons, are not officers or employees of Dole or any of its affiliates and have no financial interest in the merger different from, or in addition to the interests of Dole's unaffiliated stockholders (other than the interests described under "Special Factors - Interests of Dole's Directors and Executive Officers in the Merger; Potential Conflicts of Interest").

-None of the Purchaser Parties or the Castle Filing Persons participated in the deliberations of the Special Committee or the Board, or received advice from Dole's legal or financial advisors, regarding the substantive or procedural fairness of the merger to the Disinterested Stockholders.
-None of the Purchaser Parties or the Castle Filing Persons has performed, or engaged a financial advisor to perform, any valuation or other analysis for the purposes of assessing the fairness of the merger to the Disinterested Stockholders.
+None of the Purchaser Parties or the Castle Filing Persons participated in the deliberations of the Special Committee or the Board, or received advice from Dole's legal or financial advisors, regarding the substantive or procedural fairness of the merger to Dole's unaffiliated stockholders.
+None of the Purchaser Parties or the Castle Filing Persons has performed, or engaged a financial advisor to perform, any valuation or other analysis for the purposes of assessing the fairness of the merger to Dole's unaffiliated stockholders.

-Based on the knowledge and analysis of the Purchaser Parties and the Castle Filing Persons of available information regarding Dole, as well as discussions with Dole's senior management regarding Dole and its business and the factors considered by, and the analysis and resulting conclusions of, the Board and the Special Committee discussed under "Special Factors - Reasons for the Merger; Recommendation of the Special Committee; Recommendation of the Board of Directors; Fairness of the Merger" (which analysis and resulting conclusions each of the Purchaser Parties and the Castle Filing Persons believes that the merger is substantively and procedurally fair to the Disinterested Stockholders.
-In particular, each of the Purchaser Parties and the Castle Filing Persons believes that the merger is substantively and procedurally fair to the Disinterested Stockholders based on its consideration of the following factors, among others:
+Based on the knowledge and analysis of the Purchaser Parties and the Castle Filing Persons of available information regarding Dole, a review of the Deutsche Bank Materials which are summarized under "Special Factors - Consultation with Deutsche Bank, Financial Advisor to Mr. Murdock" (which materials each of the Purchaser Parties and the Castle Filing Persons adopt), and discussions with Dole's senior management regarding Dole and its business and the factors considered by, and the analysis and resulting conclusions of, the Board, with Mr. Murdock abstaining, and the Special Committee discussed under "Special Factors - Reasons for the Merger; Recommendation of the Special Committee; Recommendation of the Board of Directors; Fairness of the Merger" (which analysis and resulting conclusions each of the Purchaser Parties and the Castle Filing Persons believes that the merger is substantively and procedurally fair to Dole's unaffiliated stockholders.
+In particular, each of the Purchaser Parties and the Castle Filing Persons believes that the merger is substantively and procedurally fair to Dole's unaffiliated stockholders based on its consideration of the following factors, among others: